Key Takeaways

 If You're Considering SIEM

-Getting a SIEM up and running isn’t a weekend project.
-Between integration, rule tuning, and data pipeline setup, it can take months to get real value.
+1. Long setup and ramp-up time.
+Getting a SIEM running isn't a weekend project.
+Between integration, rule tuning, and data pipeline setup, it can take months to see real value.

+2. Alert fatigue is real.
 Out of the box, SIEMs are noisy.
-Without constant tuning, you’ll end up chasing false positives or worse, ignoring real threats buried in the noise.
+Without constant tuning, you'll chase false positives, or worse, miss real threats buried in the noise.

 If You're Considering MDR

+1. Not all vendors offer full visibility.
 Some MDR providers operate like a black box.
-You get alerts and actions, but no access to the raw data or logic behind their decisions.
-That can be a problem, especially in regulated industries.
+You get alerts and actions, but no access to the raw data or the logic behind their decisions, a problem in regulated industries.

-Unlike a SIEM, which is often designed for long-term storage, MDR services may only hold logs for 30–90 days.
+2. Log retention may be limited.
+Unlike a SIEM built for long-term storage, MDR services may only hold logs for 30 to 90 days.
 If compliance requires more, ask before you sign.

-Most MDR solutions rely on their own detection rules and playbooks.
-That’s great for plug-and-play, but it can feel rigid if you want to write your own rules or fine-tune detection across niche systems.
+3. Less flexibility in detection logic.
+Most MDR solutions rely on their own rules and playbooks.
+That's great for plug-and-play, but rigid if you want to write custom rules or fine-tune detection across niche systems.

 A Smart Move Before You Decide